nexgame/lightning-search/README.md

-# lightning-search
+# Lightning Search: A fast search tool for Windows
-A fast search tool for Windows
+Tired of Windows search being terrible?
+Lightning search is looking to fix that.